 - Causation – Were you hurt as a direct result of someone else’s negligence?
 To have a viable claim, your injury must have been caused as a result of another person’s negligence.
 If your injury was caused by something else, you would not meet the criteria to bring a personal injury claim.
-An attorney can help you understand whether you meet the criteria.
+A personal injury attorney can help you understand whether you meet the criteria.

 - Damages – Did you suffer actual harm as a result of your fall?
 If you fell but were not injured or harmed in any way, you do not have a viable claim.

-In addition to analyzing your claim for negligence, your lawyer will also need to consider what defenses will be used to argue against or minimize your claim.
+In addition to analyzing your claim for negligence, a Philadelphia slip and fall lawyer will also need to consider what defenses will be used to argue against or minimize your claim.
 Some of the most common defenses to premises liability claims are provided below.

-Assumption of the Risk – “Assumption of the risk” is a complete bar to recovery, or something that prevents you from obtaining compensation, in a negligence claim in Pennsylvania.
-Assumption of the risk occurs when someone fully understands the risk of harm associated with their actions, yet chooses to continue with the action or remain in a hazardous area despite the risk.
+Assumption of the Risk – “Assumption of the risk” is a complete bar to recovery or something that prevents you from obtaining compensation, in a negligence claim in Pennsylvania.
+The assumption of the risk occurs when someone fully understands the risk of harm associated with their actions, yet chooses to continue with the action or remain in a hazardous area despite the risk.

-Comparative Negligence – The most common defense to negligence lawsuits is that the victim was wholly or partially at fault for his or her own injuries.
-For example, if you trip and break your ankle on a broken sidewalk, the defense attorney will almost certainly claim it was your fault for not watching where you were walking.
+Comparative Negligence – The most common defense to trip and fall lawsuits is that the victim was wholly or partially at fault for his or her own injuries.
+For example, if you fall and break your ankle on a broken sidewalk, the defense attorney will almost certainly claim it was your fault for not watching where you were walking.
 This is a “comparative negligence” defense.

 Pennsylvania’s comparative negligence law is codified at 42 Pa.C.S.A. § 7102.
 It allows a plaintiff to recover compensation for injuries if he or she was less than 51% at fault.
 If the plaintiff is found to be 51% or more at fault for a negligence claim, they are prohibited from making a financial recovery.